xwu/xwu-swift-numerics/integers-part-2.md

 > "wrapping" counterparts to assignment operators spelled without a leading `&`.

 > The "overflow" operators `&/` and `&%` were [removed in Swift 1.2][ref 6-6]
-> because they did not provide two's-complement behavior like other overflow
+> because they did not provide two's complement behavior like other overflow
 > operators.

 [ref 6-4]: https://en.wikipedia.org/wiki/Undefined_behavior